4tubborn/block-morph/README.md

 * Collision: Transformed block structures are purely visual and have no collision.

-* Equipment Visibility: Your armor and mainhand/offhand held items remain visible while morphed.
+* Visibility: Your armor and mainhand/offhand held items remain visible while morphed.

 ## Development